autogluon/autogluon/docs/tutorials/nas/enas_mnist.md

 ## What is the Key Idea of ENAS and ProxylessNAS?

-Traditional reinforcement learning-based neural architecture search learns an architecture controller by teratively sampling the architecture and training the model to get final reward to update the controller.
+Traditional reinforcement learning-based neural architecture search learns an architecture controller by iteratively sampling the architecture and training the model to get final reward to update the controller.
 It is extremely expensive process due to training CNN.

 ![ProxylessNAS](https://autogluon.s3.amazonaws.com/_images/proxyless.png)

 Recent work of ENAS and ProxylessNAS construct an over-parameterized network (supernet) and share the weights across different architecture to speed up the search speed.
-The reward is calculated every few iters instead of every entire training period.
+The reward is calculated every few iterations instead of every training period.

 Import MXNet and AutoGluon: